Serhiy Labaziuk: Political career

 In 2006, Labaziuk became a member of the Volochysk City Council.
 The next year, he was an unsuccessful candidate for People's Deputy of Ukraine in the 2007 Ukrainian parliamentary election from the Lytvyn Bloc as the 189th party list member.
 In 2010, he became a member of the Khmelnytskyi Oblast Council from the People's Party.

 In the 2012 Ukrainian parliamentary election, Labaziuk was a successful candidate for People's Deputy in Ukraine's 188th electoral district, winning with 28.39% of the vote.
 He ran as an independent.
 Labaziuk was subsequently re-elected in the 2014 and 2019 Ukrainian parliamentary elections with 35.81% and 49.78% of the vote, respectively.

 In the 8th Ukrainian Verkhovna Rada, Labaziuk was a member of the People's Will group of People's Deputies.
 He joined For the Future in 2020.
 He is a member of the Verkhovna Rada Committee on Agricultural and Land Policies.

+On 21 November 2023 the Specialized Anti-Corruption Prosecutor's Office (SAPO) and the National Anti-Corruption Bureau (NABU) reported suspicion of Labaziuk of corruption in Ukraine; claiming he had been "providing undue benefits to the Deputy Prime Minister for the Reconstruction of Ukraine, the Minister of Development of Communities, Territories and Infrastructure of Ukraine and the head of the State Agency for Reconstruction and Infrastructure Development of Ukraine."
+On 28 November 2023 he was detained on a court order until 21 January 2023 with the possibility of paying a bail of 40 million hryvnias.
+The same day Labaziuk was released on bail from the pretrial detention center.